genoes/manifest_generator/README.md

 * You will then be prompted to enter the absolute path to the directory.

-* A csv will then be created containing a sequential list of numbers and file names, along with their respective column headers.
+* A csv will then be created containing a sequential list of ID numbers and file names, along with their respective column headers.